 Jordan James seeks to uncover as many Good Deeds as he can to showcase the beautiful amount of positivity and love within the Queen City of Buffalo, NY in hopes of one day reaching a national stage.

 "Everyone has hardships and challenges but it's what you do with it that is key.
-I am fixated on finding people to help inspire others,” said Jordan in a recent press release.
+I am fixated on finding people to help inspire others,” - Jordan James

-Good Deeds Buffalo celebrates Pride Month as I interview Empress Coco LaTique "Recipient of the International Royal Order of Jose the First", (Michael Wah) a Buffalo Fundraising Drag Queen to learn how his more than 16 years as a member of the Imperial Court Of Buffalo & Board Member to the Board of Directors for GLYS Western New York, Inc. has helped not only the LGBTQ+ Community but Western New York!
+I will highlight and interview Empress Coco LaTique "Recipient of the International Royal Order of Jose the First", (Michael Wah) a Buffalo Fundraising Drag Queen to learn how his more than 16 years as a member of the Imperial Court of Buffalo (ICOB) & Board Member to the Board of Directors for GLYS WNY has helped not only the LGBTQ+ Community but Western New York!

 Channel 67.1 on-air; Cable 5; Verizon(FiOS) 5; Dish 5; DirecTV67